Topological insulators and geometry of vector bundles: Modern theory of electric polarization

-Find corresponding eigenstates $|\psi_k\ket$ and Wannier functions $|w^n\ket$ as their inverse Fourier transforms.
+\exr { Consider two Bloch Hamiltonians defined in Exercise~\ref{Ex:TwoHam}.
+Find Wannier functions $|w^n\ket$ as the inverse Fourier transforms of $|\psi_k\ket$.
 Check that two expressions for charge density given by Eq.~\eqref{Eq:ChargeDens} agree in both cases.
-Compute positions of Wannier centers and note that they coincide with centers of charge of the dimer molecules.}
+Compute positions of the Wannier centers and note that they coincide with the centers of charge of the diatomic ``molecules''. [\ref{Ex:Zak}] }